-When asked whether the introduction of digital tools and methods in their everyday work required public workers to develop new (digital) skills, most respondents to the DGQS answered positively (see Table 13 in Statistical Annex (Deliverable D3.3)).
+When asked whether the introduction of digital tools and methods in their everyday work required public workers to develop new (digital) skills, most respondents to the DGQS answered positively (see Table 13 in the Statistical Annex).
 They either had to acquire both general and specific digital skills (23%) or only specific skills related to the digital tool used (38.8%).
 30% of the respondents already had the required digital skills due to their level of education, while 8.1% said that these skills are not necessary for their job.